-I spent the week with Team Rubicon helping them mitigate the fire damage to the property of some of the survivors of the McKinley Fire so they can try to rebuild their homes before the snow falls.
-As the nation’s attention draws away by Hurricane Dorian, the catastrophe and suffering from this fire leaves some families utterly destitute in Alaska – but not broken.
+I spent the week with Team Rubicon helping mitigate the fire damage to the property of some of the survivors of the McKinley Fire.
+Our aim was to clear off the residue so they can try to rebuild their homes before the snows fall.
+As Hurricane Dorian draws the nation’s attention away from this suffering and heart rendering catastrophe, The Mckinley fire leaves some families utterly destitute in Alaska, but their American Spirit leaves them unbroken.

 One example I came across, or rather, they came up to us, was with an All-Terrain Vehicle filled with ‘Ladies; from the Yancey neighborhood.
-Their home is on the edge of one of the fires.
-Their yard was cinders and ashe and burnt out trees, but their house miraculously survived.
-Their neighbors’ homes were gone.
+Their home is on the edge of one of the fires and their yard was cinders and ash and burnt out trees.
+But their house miraculously survived.
+Their neighbors’ homes evaporated in smoke.
 To help, mom and her two young daughters drove around the destroyed neighborhoods while the smoke still rose from the active, hot ash pits.
 They passed out coffee, water, donuts, burritos and smiles to the many exhausted, muddy, grimy but determined and grateful firefighters who they heroically (and I don’t think that word is used hyperbolically here) fought the residual challenges of this disaster.

 In many other cases, you’d find others dropping off desperately needed supplies to assistance centers.
 In one example, I learned of a 5th Wheel Trailer donated to a family that lost everything.
 I spoke with the Grandmother sitting on a chair amongst her burnt-out property.
 She was stoically grateful to have a roof over her and her son/wife and grand kids heads before the snows arrive.